IhorHorchakov/spring-security-jwt-authentication/README.md

 #### Login flow

-When the login request is coming to application the BearerTokenAuthenticationFilter receives a request and verifies JWT token.
+When the login request comes to the application the BearerTokenAuthenticationFilter receives a request and verifies JWT token.
-If JWT is not valid or missing in request headers, the filter creates anonymous authentication token and passes http request to next filters.
-Spring Framework matches existing endpoints to a request in order to find suitable one.
+If JWT is not valid or missing in request headers, the filter creates an anonymous authentication token and passes HTTP request to the next filters.
+Spring Framework matches existing endpoints to a request to find a suitable one.
-Then Spring is looking on SecurityConfig to check which endpoints are accessible without authentication (permitAll method) - it is usually one endpoint that is created especially for authentication/login purpose.
-If everything is right a target login method receives a request for authentication.
-Here we use DaoAuthenticationProvider to pass authentication by username & password taken from login request.
+Then Spring is looking on SecurityConfig to check which endpoints are accessible without authentication (permitAll method) - it is usually one endpoint that is created especially for authentication/login purposes.
+If everything is right a target login method receives an authentication request.
+Here we use DaoAuthenticationProvider to pass authentication by username & password taken from the login request.

 #### Resource access flow